The Best Resources I Used for the OB/GYN Shelf Exam

 Lastly, sleep is critical.
 With all of the fascinating phenomena that occur during sleep, evidence consistently shows that the primary function of sleep is memory consolidation.
 What is the shelf exam if not a test of your ability to recall a memory?
 You are a human being, and there is no way around the biological hacks that will work on you.
 Prioritize your sleep.

 Now for the what.
-I will provide general principles to follow as well as specific details about which resources to use.
-These general principles should guide your approach to the specific content.
+I followed 3 general principles—these should guide your approach to the specific content:

 - The holy trinity of shelf exams is physiology, pathophysiology, and pharmacology.
 Focus your studies in these areas.